cakehr/heroku-buildpack-monorepo/README.md

 1. Write a bunch of ~~Procfiles~~ apps and scatter them through out your code base.
 2. Create a bunch of Heroku apps.
-3. For each app, set `APP_BASE=relative/path/to/app/root`, and of course:
+3. For each app, set `APP_BASE=src`, and of course:
-   `heroku buildpacks:add -a <app> https://github.com/lstoll/heroku-buildpack-monorepo`
+   `heroku buildpacks:add -i 1 -a <app> https://github.com/cakehr/heroku-buildpack-monorepo`
 4. For each app, `git push git@heroku.com:<app> master`

 Note: If you already have other buildpacks defined, you'll need to make sure that the heroku-buildpack-monorepo buildpack is defined first.
 You can do this by adding `-i 1` to the `heroku buildpacks:add` command.